Pina Records

-Pina Records is a Puerto Rico-based record label founded by music producer Rafael "Raphy" Antonio Pina Nieves in 1996.
+Pina Records (originally Pina Music) is a Puerto Rico-based record label founded by music producer Rafael "Raphy" Antonio Pina Nieves in 1996.
 Pina Records is one of the longest-running reggaetón record labels; in 2026, the label will celebrate its 30-year anniversary.
 One of the genre’s most successful labels, Pina Records' biggest artists include the likes of Daddy Yankee, Natti Natasha, Plan B and R.K.M & Ken-Y.